mirainc/mira-kit/docs/README.md

 ### Simulator {#simulator}

-Running `npm start` from your app directory will start the Mira app simulator.
+Running `npm start` from your app directory will start the Raydiant app simulator.
 You can test various presentation values in the simulator using the `presentations` option:

 ```js
 // raydiant.config.js